CWRU-VTOL/MotorDatabase/workflow/README.md

 This is currently a work in progress.
 Ideally, it will eventually have a GUI or at least a single streamlined main program.

+Each python script should have detailed documentation in the docstring for its usage and functions.
 ## Process
 Typical steps (may use together or in parts):
 1. Acquire data: